 Follow along with us over on our Envato Tuts+ YouTube channel:

 One of the most iconic eras in the last 100 years is the 80s.
 Everyone references it, talks about it, and reminiscences about it.
-What was so cool about the 80s, besides the cool toys and the albums?
-The 80s gave us some really bold fonts, futuristic styles, neon colors, and anything that screamed ‘bolder is better’.
-It’s safe to say that the 70s were a direct reaction to the 60s, and the 80s just took it a step further.
+What was so cool about the 80s art style, besides the cool toys and the albums?
+The retro 80s aesthetic gave us some really bold fonts, futuristic styles, neon colors, and anything that screamed ‘bolder is better’.
+It’s safe to say that the 70s were a direct reaction to the 60s, and 80s design just took it a step further.

 The introduction of more sophisticated computers radically changed graphic design during this decade.
 All this new technology and the development of graphic software paved the way for a plethora of new and radical styles.
 Software allowed designers to create 3D images and handle elements a lot more easily than before.
 PageMaker was introduced in the mid-80s, making it Adobe’s very first desktop publishing software.
 This was a whole new way for designers to experiment with layouts, move images, and set type.

-There were multiple trends happening in the 80s simultaneously, with visuals ranging from neon lights to tropical settings to childish rainbows.
+There were multiple trends happening in the 80s, with visuals ranging from neon lights to tropical settings to childish rainbows.
 We've narrowed down the key characteristics: